 Pidurangala Rock - Begin your Sri Lankan adventure on day one with a visit to Pidurangala Rock.

-While the iconic Sigiriya Rock is rich in history and draws many tourists to Dambulla, hiking Pidurangala Rock at sunset offers a magical experience with a more natural ambiance….
+While the ancient Sigiriya Rock is rich in history and attracts many tourists to Dambulla, hiking Pidurangala Rock at sunset offers a magical experience with a more natural ambiance….

 Airport or Hotel Pickup - Welcome to the Paradise Island of Sri Lanka